EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

    by the service)
 1. Short description of the service
-1. Site (URL) for localised information about the service; the content found at the URL SHOULD provide more complete information than what provided by the description
+1. Site (URL) for localised information about the service; the content found at the URL SHOULD provide more complete information than what is provided by the description
 1. Contact information of the following types:
    - Helpdesk/Support contact information (for redirecting user)